paulsimroth/paulsimroth/README.md

 # Hi there 👋 I´m Paul

-## Passionate blockchain developer from Austria
+## Passionate blockchain developer from Austria.

 - 👯 I’m looking to collaborate on projects, big or small
 - 💬 I´m a self taught programmer and Moralis Academy student.